datamunjr/kickbox-integration/README.md

 3. Build the assets: `npm run build`
 4. Upload the plugin to your WordPress site
 5. Activate the plugin
-6. Configure your Kickbox API key in WooCommerce > Kickbox Integration
+6. Configure your Kickbox API key in WooCommerce > Settings > Kickbox

 ## Development